 Skip to main content

-Participants engaged in targeted break-out discussions on employment guarantees, national-level job brokerage challenges, and aligning refugees aspirations with EU tourism labour market needs.
+Participants engaged in targeted breakout discussions on topics including employment guarantees, job brokerage challenges at national level, and strategies for aligning refugees’ aspirations with the needs of the EU tourism labour market.

 Challenges of refugee integration in the EU labor market